icure/medtech-docs/sdks/explanations/data-model/data-model-healthcare-professional.md

 ### A Doctor Updating the Status of a Patient

 A Doctor (Healthcare Professional) discovers that their Patient is pregnant.
-Therefore, it updates her condition in the application.
+Therefore, they update her condition in the application.

 <!-- file://code-samples/explanation/doctor-creates-he/index.mts snippet:doctor can create HE-->